Investors

 M.Sc.
 (Technical Physics)

-Vice Chair of the Board, member of the Nomination and Remuneration Committee
+Chair of the Nomination and Remuneration Committee

 Board member since June 8, 2020